exercism/javascript/exercises/concept/lasagna-master/.docs/instructions.md

 # Instructions

-In this exercise you are going to write some more code to help you cook your brilliant lasagna from your favorite cooking book.
+In this exercise you are going to write some more code related to preparing and cooking your brilliant lasagna from your favorite cookbook.

+You have five tasks.
-You have FIXME tasks, all related to the time spent cooking the lasagna.
+The first is related to the cooking itself, the other four are about the perfect preparation.

 ## 1. Determine whether the lasagna is done